Laboratoria/bienvenida-aprende/03-growth-mindset/02-what-is-growth-mindset/README.md

 [What is a Growth Mindset?](https://vimeo.com/407240377)

+*You can turn on english subtitles by clicking in CC*

 ## What is the evidence?

 [Evidence](https://vimeo.com/407251312)

+*You can turn on english subtitles by clicking in CC*

 ## The power of belief

 [Video sobre la Mentalidad de Crecimiento](http://www.youtube.com/watch?v=pN34FNbOKXc&cc_lang_pref=es&cc_load_policy=1)

 *Source: The Power of belief -- mindset and success - Eduardo Briceno, TEDxManhattanBeach, November 18 of 2012*